Carrying on

 Want to show off your support for women in sports?
 We thought so.
 And with The GIST’s capsule collection, you can.
 The pieces are sporty, bold, and playful…just like our GIST community.

-Speaking of, this drop truly has something for everyone: Basketball-specific threads for hoops fans, “leveling the playing field” looks if you love making a statement, and tennis tees if you want to, ahem, serve.
+Speaking of, this collection truly has something for everyone: Basketball-specific threads for hoops fans, “leveling the playing field” looks if you love making a statement, and tennis tees if you want to, ahem, serve.

 But don’t just take our word for it, check it out for yourself.
 Happy shopping!